NoelCov/NoelCov/README.md

 # Hi there 👋.
-My name is Noel Covarrubias and I'm a self-taught Front-End Developer.
+My name is Noel Covarrubias and I'm a self-taught Software Engineer.

 ### I'm currently looking for a job and looking to grow my network as well.
 If you'd like to talk/work with me make sure to let me know via [Twitter](https://twitter.com/noel_codes) or [LinkedIn.](https://www.linkedin.com/in/noelcodes/)
 You can also visit my [Website](https://www.noelcodes.dev/)

-### Besides programming I enjoy to play video games, read and spend time with my girlfriend.
+### Besides programming I enjoy to play video games, read and learning in general.
 ---

 **Current Skills:**